CryptoDogg/blog-articles/bridge-blog-article-english.md

 they have to check the source code of the sToken contract, that is, they have to develop Dapps to meet the unique specification of the sToken.

-Isn't it a really bad idea for developers to make them write codes in order to meet the sToken's unique specification?
+Isn't it a really bad idea that developers have to write codes customized only for the sToken's unique specification?
 That's why we'll introduce the sTokens Bridge.
 When Alice deposits her sToken into the sTokens Bridge, she gets a certificate of staking and 98 Ingram ERC20 tokens which represents her staking amount.